Our information security and privacy education in both Master’s programs offered by the department spans several classes.

-Master students in Computer Science are expected to study the theoretical foundations of Cryptography (7.5 CP, summer term) as well as Information Security within Selected Topics in Secure and Distributed Computing (5 CP, winter term).
-Students who want to specialize in security are invited to also participate in our Master seminar (5 CP) in the summer term and, if possible, continue with a security specialization module (e.g., forensics, privacy-enhancing technologies, game theory for security, usable security and privacy).
-As a warm-up, they may also consider attening Introduction to Information Security and Privacy (4.5 CP, winter term) and – capacity permitting – the associated proseminar (3 CP, winter term) as part of their individual choice of specialization.
+Master students in Computer Science are expected to study the theoretical foundations of Cryptography (7.5 CP, winter term) as well as Information Security within Selected Topics in Secure and Distributed Computing (5 CP, summer term).
+Students who want to write specialize in security are invited, if possible, to continue with a security specialization module (e.g., secure and private computation, media security and forensics, privacy-enhancing technologies, game theory for security, usable security and privacy).
+Students with this background are almost always qualified to work as student research assistants in our group.
+Please contact us if you are interested in such a position.
+They may to also participate in our Research Seminar on Security, Privacy, and Forensics (5 CP) in the summer term.
+Students who want to write a thesis with our lab are expected to participate in this seminar in their last year of studies.
+As a warm-up, students interested in security and privacy may also consider attending Introduction to Information Security and Privacy (4.5 CP, winter term) and – capacity permitting – the associated proseminar (3 CP, winter term) as part of their individual choice of specialization.

 Master students in Software Engineering must complete Introduction to Information Security and Privacy along with the accompanying proseminar (7.5 CP, winter term).
-They may choose the elective module Advanced Topics in Software Security Engineering, of which our lab is responsible for the VU Secure Programming (5 CP, summer term).
+They may choose the elective module Advanced Topics in Software Security Engineering, where our lab contributes the VU Secure Programming (5 CP, summer term).

-Rechnerarchitektur is our “blockbuster” class, taught in German via Twitch in the winter term.
-(Update: the 2022/23 instance will be back in the lecture hall / seminar rooms.)
-The class consists of a lecture (VO/2, 3 CP) and an associated proseminar (PS/1, 2 CP) with optional tutorials.
-The target group are first-year students of the Bachelor’s program in Computer Science.
-The lecture concludes with a written exam and the proseminar is graded based on quizzes and homework.
-A dedicated resource page is here.
+Rechnerarchitektur is our “blockbuster” class – taught via Twitch – during the pandemic.
+We are back in the lecture hall / seminar rooms since the winter term 2022/23.
+The class consists of a lecture (VO/2, 3 CP), an associated proseminar (PS/1, 2 CP), and optional tutorials.
+The target group are first-year students of the Bachelor’s program in Computer Science and the extension studies in Computer Science.
+The lecture concludes with a written exam and the proseminar is graded based on weekly online quizzes.

 Due to popular demand for a fundamental introduction to blockchain systems targeted at third-year students of the Bachelor’s program in Computer Science, we designed an elective module consisting of a lecture and accompanying labs.
 They contain interdisciplinary elements in order to study the economic and societal implications of widely adopted blockchain systems.